lloydkevin/hugo-wd/content/post/2008-05-30-ie-css-min-height-hack.md

 }
 </pre>

-Here&#8217;s the explanation: We set _min-height_ for Firefox (and other well behaved browsers), then we **immediately set the height property so that IE can be happy**.
+Here's the explanation: We set _min-height_ for Firefox (and other well behaved browsers), then we **immediately set the height property so that IE can be happy**.
 This has the effect of, essentially, defeating the purpose of min-height for the proper browser.
-We then use the CSS child selectors (which, conveniently IE can&#8217;t see), to set the height back to auto and make everyone happy.
+We then use the CSS child selectors (which, conveniently IE can't see), to set the height back to auto and make everyone happy.

-There&#8217;s a slight problem when using 100% heights that [I don&#8217;t really want to get into][3], but you can see a fix for it [here][3].
+There's a slight problem when using 100% heights that [I don't really want to get into][3], but you can see a fix for it [here][3].

-Why I love this hack, is because it&#8217;s a little bit cleaner.
+Why I love this hack, is because it's a little bit cleaner.
 But the **really great part about this** is that, because we only set height to auto as a fix, we can fix multiple elements all in one line:

 <pre class="brush: css; title: ; notranslate" title="">html &gt; body #box,html &gt; body #box2,html &gt; body #box3,html &gt; body #box4, html &gt; body #etc {
 	height: auto;